Have you ever heard Khashlama (Hashlama)? I hadn’t, until recently.

 |Vegetables, broth and lamb ready to bake|

-4. Add the tomatoes, peppers and parsley to the meat in the casserole dish.
+4. Add the tomatoes, onion, garlic, peppers and parsley to the meat in the casserole dish.
 Gently toss.

 5. Mix together the tomato puree, tomato paste and lamb broth.
 Pour liquid over the meat and vegetables, gently mixing together.